 Daily inspection items are listed in chapter "Instructions for the operator".
 In most cases these checks will be performed by operators.

 8.3.2 Monthly inspections

-The monthly inspection items include the same check-ups as the daily inspections (refer to chapter Instructions for the operator).
+The monthly inspection items include the same check-ups as the daily inspections (see chapter Checks to be done before every working shift).